chimera-linux/cports/Packaging.md

 * `triggers` *(list)* A list of paths the package should trigger on.
 I.e. if any package changes anything in those paths, the trigger script for this package should run.
-* `wrksrc` *(str)* The working directory of the build system.
-By default this is `{pkgname}-{version}`.
-It exists inside `builddir` and is created automatically.
-During `configure` and later, the system may change into `build_wrksrc` (which is expected to be inside `wrksrc`).
-The contents of extracted distfiles are stored here.
-If distfile extraction results in exactly one directory, then the contents of the directory are stored instead.

 <a id="template_functions"></a>
 ### Template Functions